What to expect: school-age play and games

 Your school-age child might enjoy some of these unstructured play activities:

-Outdoor play: your child can ride bikes (with trainer wheels and a helmet) and other wheeled toys, play in the cubbyhouse or go the local playground with you and some friends.
+Outdoor play: your child can ride bikes (with trainer wheels, if needed, and a helmet) and other wheeled toys, run around at the local park, or go for a walk with you and some friends.

-- Dress-up games and pretend play: these let your child explore and express emotions and try out roles.
+- Dress-up games and pretend play: these let your child explore and express emotions and try out different roles like being a pilot or doctor.
+Some old clothes and simple props like old hats or handbags are all children need to get started.

 - Musical play: activities like jumping and dancing to music, or making and playing simple homemade instruments, are good for expressing emotions and imagination.

-One or two structured play activities are usually enough to keep your child busy.
-But if you’re thinking of getting your child involved in some more structured play, your child might enjoy:
+One or two structured after-school activities are usually enough to keep your child busy.
+But if you’re thinking of getting your child involved in some more structured play, activities where you can get involved can be good.
+Your child might enjoy:

 - doing puzzles and jigsaws or playing simple card games and board games